myers-jacobandrew/obsidian-browser-tabs/README.md

 ## Usage

 To use this plugin, you can install it from within Obsidian by going to **Settings > Third-party plugins** and searching for "Browser Tabs".
-You can also download the latest release from the [GitHub repository](https://github.com/myers-jacobandrew/obsidian-browser-tabs) and manually install it by placing the `main.js` and `manifest.json` files in your Obsidian plugins folder.
+You can also download the latest release from this [GitHub repository](https://github.com/myers-jacobandrew/obsidian-browser-tabs) and manually install it by placing the `main.js` and `manifest.json` files in your Obsidian plugins folder.

 Once the plugin is installed and enabled, you can create tab groups from the command palette (`Ctrl/Cmd + P`), or by right-clicking on a workspace leaf and selecting **Add to tab group** from the context menu.
 You can also remove a leaf from a tab group by selecting **Remove from tab group** from the context menu.